-And when more than two-thirds of youths have cell phones-on which they are more likely to text than talk-and more than 90 percent of youths are active online, other platforms, beyond Facebook, come into play.
+And when more than half of youths have cell phones-on which they are more likely to text than talk-and more than 90 percent of youths are active online, other platforms, beyond Facebook, come into play.

 Enter Instagram.
-Tumblr.
-Digg.
-StumbleUpon, Fark, foursquare and reddit.
+TikTok.
+Twitter.
+Snapchat and Reddit..
 These are all new tools, and all potential new outlets for bias-based bullying and bigoted cyber interactions among students.